Architecture and design considerations for the mobile platform

 - Actions let you create or edit existing data.

 At any time, you can pull-to-refresh in the mobile app to make the mobile app update its data or metadata.
 After you edit an existing workspace or publish a workspace, be sure to pull-to-refresh in the mobile app, in either the list of workspaces (if you added a workspace or business logic) or the list of pages (if you modified a page or an action).
-Workspaces that have been published to Finance and Operations are visible to all users.
-In Microsoft Dynamics 365 for Finance and Operations platform update 3, menu item security automatically hides pages that the user doesn’t have access to.
+Workspaces that have been published are visible to all users.
+In Platform update 3, menu item security automatically hides pages that the user doesn’t have access to.
 If a user doesn’t have access to any pages in a workspace, the workspace itself is hidden.

 Using the mobile app designer